yiri20/startup/README.md

   - Retrieving album data and suggestions via a third-party API such as Spotify’s Web API.
 - **Authentication**: Users will be able to sign up and log in.
 Their credentials will be securely stored, and reviews and plans will be tied to their account.
 - **Database**: User data, including music plans and reviews, will be stored in a database.
-- **WebSocket**: Real-time updates will show user activity, like when someone posts a new review or updates their listening schedule.
+- **WebSocket**: Real-time updates will show user activity, like when someone posts a new review.